-The Preserve protects natural resources and offers recreational resources to visitors.
+The Preserve is managed for the conservation and protection of its water resources and natural resources.
+In addition, the Preserve offers recreational resources and opportunities to visitors.
 The Preserve will continue to support a multiple-use concept for environmental conservation, public water supply, and recreational access.
+It is the policy of the District that appropriate public recreational usage of District lands be permitted, provided that usage is compatible with natural resource management and protection needs.
+This approach is consistent with Chapter 373 of the Florida Statutes, which states that "Lands titled to the governing boards of the districts shall be managed and maintained, to the extent practicable, in such a way as to ensure a balance between public access, general public recreational purposes, and restoration and protection of their natural state and condition."
 The Preserve protects natural wetland and upland systems that provide habitat for many notable species of wildlife and plant life, including many federal and stated listed species.
 The Preserve offers visitors opportunities for passive nature-based recreation.
 Various recreational opportunities which are open to the public are outlined later in this plan.